 Forward-looking statements are made based upon certain assumptions and other important factors that, while considered reasonable by the Company, are inherently subject to significant business, economic, competitive, political and social uncertainties and contingencies.
-The Company has made assumptions based on many of these factors which include, without limitation, present and future business strategies, the environment in which the Company will operate in the future, including the price of silver and gold, anticipated costs and the ability to achieve goals.
+The Company has made assumptions based on many of these factors which include, without limitation, present and future business strategies, the environment in which the Company will operate in the future, including the price of silver and gold, anticipated costs and the ability to achieve goals, the Company's forecasted mine economics, the reliability of mineral resource estimates, the continuation of exploration and mining operations and no material adverse change in the market price of commodities.

-Forward-looking statements are subject to a variety of known and unknown risks, uncertainties and other factors which could cause actual events or results to differ from those expressed or implied by the forward-looking statements, including, without limitation, uncertainty as to duration and impact of the following: the COVID-19 pandemic; the Ukraine-Russia conflict; risks related to increased interest rates; precious and base metal price fluctuations; risks related to fluctuations in the currency markets (particularly the Mexican peso, Chilean peso, Canadian dollar and United States dollar); fluctuations in the price of consumed commodities; risks related to increased competition; risks and hazards of mineral exploration, development and mining activities; risks in obtaining necessary licenses and permits, and challenges to the Company's title to properties; uncertainty as to actual capital costs, operating costs, production and economic returns, and uncertainty that the Company's development activities will result in profitable mining operations; risks related to the adequacy or availability of infrastructure to support current or future mining developments; uncertainty in the Company's ability to fund the development of its mineral properties or the completion of further exploration programs; risks related to the Company's reserves and mineral resource figures being estimates based on interpretations and assumptions which may result in less mineral production under actual conditions than is currently estimated and to diminishing quantities or grades of mineral reserves as properties are mined; risks related to the Company operating in foreign jurisdictions, including political, economic, and regulatory instability; risks related to changes in governmental regulations, including environmental, tax and labour laws and obtaining necessary licenses and permits; and risks related to recruiting and retaining qualified personnel, as well as those other factors described in the section entitled "Risk Factors" contained in the Company's most recently filed AIF and MD&A available on the Company's website at www.edrsilver.com, on SEDAR and on EDGAR.
+Forward-looking statements are subject to a variety of known and unknown risks, uncertainties and other factors which could cause actual events or results to differ from those expressed or implied by the forward-looking statements, including, without limitation, uncertainty as to duration and impact of the following: risks related to the Company's debt facility; risks related to fluctuations in interest rates; precious and base metal price fluctuations; risks related to fluctuations in the currency markets (particularly the Mexican peso, Chilean peso, Canadian dollar and United States dollar); fluctuations in the price of consumed commodities; risks related to increased competition; risks and hazards of mineral exploration, development and mining activities; risks in obtaining necessary licenses and permits, and challenges to the Company's title to properties; uncertainty as to actual capital costs, operating costs, production and economic returns, and uncertainty that the Company's development activities will result in profitable mining operations; risks related to the adequacy or availability of infrastructure to support current or future mining developments; uncertainty in the Company's ability to fund the development of its mineral properties or the completion of further exploration programs; risks related to the Company's reserves and mineral resource figures being estimates based on interpretations and assumptions which may result in less mineral production under actual conditions than is currently estimated and to diminishing quantities or grades of mineral reserves as properties are mined; risks related to the Company operating in foreign jurisdictions, including political, economic, and regulatory instability; risks related to changes in governmental regulations, including environmental, tax and labour laws and obtaining necessary licenses and permits; and risks related to recruiting and retaining qualified personnel, as well as those other factors described in the section entitled "Risk Factors" contained in the Company's most recently filed AIF and MD&A available on the Company's website at www.edrsilver.com, on SEDAR+ and on EDGAR.